-- A CIS printed by a health care provider or school from the Washington State Immunization Information System.
+- A health care provider can print a completed form from the WA Immunization Information System (IIS).

 Conditional Status and School Entry